cusicand/lidarhd_ign_downloader/README.md

 ```
 ## Installation

-Most of the libraries required for this script are standard and are often pre-installed in conda python environments.
-Please follow the instructions below depending on your requirements.
+Most of the libraries required for this script are standard and are often pre-installed in conda Python environments.
+Please follow the instructions below based on your requirements.

-If you already have a conda python environment pre-installed, please follow the instruction in section [Install on pre-existing conda python environment](#install-on-an-existing-python-environment) section.
-Otherwise, you will need to install a conda python environment to use this script.
-Instructions are given in the section [Install packages on a new conda python environment](#install-packages-on-a-new-python-environment).
+If you already have a conda Python environment pre-installed, please follow the instructions in the section [Install on an existing conda Python environment](#install-on-an-existing-python-environment).
+Otherwise, you will need to install a conda Python environment to use this script.
+Instructions are provided in the section [Install packages on a new conda Python environment](#install-packages-on-a-new-python-environment).

 ### Install packages on an existing python environment